APPENDICES

 LOUISIANA: LAFOURCHE VALLEY SETTLEMENTS

-Marie-Anne Précieux, age 52, and two Doucet sons--Jean-Baptiste, 19, and François, 14--sailed to Louisiana aboard L'Amitié, the fifth of the Seven Ships from France, which reached New Orleans in November 1785.
-After a brief respite in the city, they followed the majority of the passengers from their ship to upper Bayou Lafourche.
-They settled in a community the Acadians would call Assumption, in the district the Spanish called Valenzuéla.
+Marie-Anne Précieux, age 52, and two Doucet sons--Jean-Baptiste, 19; and François, 14--sailed to Louisiana aboard L'Amitié, the fifth of the Seven Ships from France, which reached New Orleans in November 1785.
+After a brief respite in the city, they followed most of their fellow passengers to upper Bayou Lafourche.
+They settled in a community the Acadians would call Assumption, in the district the Spanish called Valenzuela.

 CONCLUSION